denise-b076/startup/notes.md

 ## Service Notes
 As part of the backend, the service allows you to call 'endpoints' to carry out functions, such as login or retrieving data.

+## DB Notes
+Databases are a safe way to consistently store user data and credentials.
+There are many different kinds of databases for storing different kinds of data.
+My startup uses MongoDB to store JSON objects.
+The backend service endpoints call the database in order to retrieve, use, and set the objects.